Carver Military Academy: Col. Antonio R. Daggett, Sr.

+Academics

+Carver is rated a 5 out of 10 by GreatSchools.org, a national school quality information site.

 Athletics

 Carver competes in the Chicago Public League (CPL) and is a member of the Illinois High School Association (IHSA).
 Carver sport teams are nicknamed Challengers.
 The boys' varsity basketball team won the 1962–1963 IHSA boys basketball championship after being the state runner-up the previous season.